The Ridiculously Awesome Guide to Facebook Remarketing

 For those of you unfamiliar, remarketing works by following your leads around the web with related offers.
 When a user visits your website they are “cookied” or tagged.
 To remarket to these visitors, a code is placed on the page that the user visits, which then triggers your ads to follow that cookied user around the web, whether that be on a social media site or on various websites across the internet.
 So when you see ads on the sidebars or top banners of other sites of the new dining set you just browsed on Pottery Barn, this isn’t a coincidence or “fate,” it’s remarketing.

 Remarketing comes in many shapes and sizes.
-For instance, Google AdWords allows advertisers to remarket through their platform by creating remarketing lists with a set of rules.
+For instance, Google Ads (formerly known as Google AdWords), allows advertisers to remarket through their platform by creating remarketing lists with a set of rules.
 You can targeted all website visitors or you can target visitors who came to a specific page on your website or completed a specific action.
 Then Google will trigger your ads to show to the same visitors on websites across the Google Display Network.

 What is Facebook Remarketing?